KeithTheEE/redditPythonHelper/ROADMAP.md

 #### Add

- - Submission, Comment, and Users are getting a new class structure.
+ - Submission, Comment, Users, and Messages are getting a new class structure.
     This is going to be based heavily off of networkEval's design (a sepperate bot), and should provide a number of wonderful little side effects, but will come at an API call cost.
 This is currently being worked on and should hit the next change log, and also bring about a large version change this next time around.
     Side effects include but are not limited to archiving posts, samples a test suite can draw from, and fewer unexpected errors caused because I assumed praw populated that varible so I didn't put it in a try except block and oh god how are reddit servers so spotty.

  - Numbering system for items in roadmap to clear up what's being worked on and what is completed from an outside perspective.
 A master numbering system probably is a good idea, vX.X.XX[a,c,d,r,f,s,co]XX, following version, section, and specific roadmap suggestion number.
 But That seems bloated and unnecessary.
+(Maybe this isn't worth while, maybe it is and will help catch things in the changelog)

  - Verify reddit post logs by grabbing most recent bot comments.
 This should reduce risk of two computers commenting on the same post which could happen if databases are de-synced and one computer is not in quiet mode because I typed in the wrong command.
 Opperator Error Risk Reduction.